Own goal: Association football

 The Laws do not stipulate any rules or procedures for crediting goals to players, and indeed such records are not a compulsory part of the game.
 In 1997 FIFA issued detailed guidelines for crediting own goals, recognising the increasing commercial importance of statistics such as top scorer awards and fantasy football.
 The guidelines state that credit for scoring is decided by the referee, or match commissioner if present; and "[a] defender's intervention must be deliberate in order for an own goal to be registered against him".
 Regarding a shot which deflects or ricochets into the goal off a defender, some sources credit the score to the attacker; others count them as own goals; for others it depends on whether the original shot was off target; others are more nuanced.
 There was controversy in 2013 when the Premier League credited Tim Howard with an own goal when a shot came off the post, hit him in the back, and went in.

 Major competitions may have video reviews which can alter the accreditation, such as the Dubious Goals Committee of the FA Premier League.
 In the 2002 FIFA World Cup, one of Ronaldo's eight goals in winning the Golden Boot was initially credited as an own goal but reassigned on appeal by Brazil.
 UEFA's review procedure was formalised in 2008.
-As of 2006, the English Football League allowed the club which scored to nominate the scorer, which The Guardian criticised with an example from 2002: "every single national newspaper, agency and football factbook agreed that Coventry City defender Calum Davenport had scored an own goal against Burnley.
+As of 2006, the English Football League allowed the club which scored to nominate the scorer, which The Guardian decided to criticize this with an example from 2002: "every single national newspaper, agency and football factbook agreed that Coventry City defender Calum Davenport had scored an own goal against Burnley.
 The Clarets, however, gave the goal to Gareth Taylor".